chinamds/LayerGenerate/README.md

 Automatically generate Business and Data layers in C# or VB.Net from a SQL Server, Microsoft Access, MySql or SQLite database design.
 Download Source Code

 This code was [originally published by icemanind](https://www.codeproject.com/Articles/1000660/LayerGen) whose release notes are reproduced below.
-I change it to entity framework and moved the source to github in order to facilitate ongoing development.
+I change it to support entity framework and add java pojo generate, moved the source to github in order to facilitate ongoing development.

 ### Introduction